SunnysideAaron/wetesa-0/README.md

 [TSDR-000](https://github.com/SunnysideAaron/wetesa-0/blob/main/docs/Decision%20Records/Tech%20Stack/TSDR-000%20What%20and%20TLDR.md)
 and [ADR-000](https://github.com/SunnysideAaron/wetesa-0/blob/main/docs/Decision%20Records/Architecture/ADR-000%20What%20and%20TLDR.md).

-Since Go 1.22 (2024-FEB) many recommend to not use a framework.
-Using the standard library instead.
+Since Go 1.22 (2024-FEB) many recommend using the standard library instead of a framework.
 Most frameworks in Go were developed before Go 1.22 added better routing.

 I found myself unable to find good and complete working examples of how to use